Based on a True Story (Kimberley Locke album)

 Based on a True Story is the second studio album by American Idol finalist Kimberley Locke.
-The album was released on May 1, 2007 by Curb Records.
-Locke chose this title because the songs on the album, eight of which were co-written by her, tell the story of the emotions she dealt with during and after her relationship with her ex-fiance.
+The album was released on May 1, 2007, by Curb Records.
+Locke chose this title because the songs on the album, eight of which were co-written by her, tell the story of the emotions she dealt with during and after her relationship with her ex-fiancé.
 She found that when she sat and talked with her collaborators about the issues she was working through, the songs began to write themselves.

 Background and recording

 Locke co-wrote ten of the album's songs, which she described as a "very personal and confessional" process.

 Composition

 According to AllMusic's Andy Kellman, Based on a True Story is a pop album with influences from country, rock, and adult contemporary.
 Kellman cited the track "Doin' It Tonight" as an example of "urban-oriented dance-pop".
 Jonathan Bernstein of Entertainment Weekly the songs "Any Which Way" and "Everyday Angels" as a "lurching rocker" and an "Oprah-ready anthem of gratitude", respectively.
 He described the single "Change" as a "cathartic country ballad".
 Locke covers Freda Payne's 1970 single "Band of Gold" as a bonus track; she performed the song as a contestant on American Idol, along with Frenchie Davis.
 Bernstein wrote that Locke provides "a reverent cover of a chestnut".